 A pioneer in distance and online learning, CDU offers academically excellent courses within an engaged learning community.
 All courses are offered fully online asynchronously, so you can study where and when you choose.

 Hardware and Software Requirements

-Students need a fully functioning computer, tablet, or smartphone with an Internet connection and web browser.
+To take courses, you need a fully functioning computer, tablet, or smartphone with an Internet connection and web browser.
 For courses with audio or video, Adobe flash or a media player may be needed.
-For academic courses with final exams, a camera, microphone, and Microsoft Word or an equivalent program are needed for the online proctored exam service.
 A printer is also strongly encouraged.